httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. If the first character of input_string is not "?", fail parsing.
 2. Discard the first character of input_string.
-3. If the first character of input_string case-sensitively matches "T", discard the first character, and return true.
+3. If the first character of input_string matches "1", discard the first character, and return true.
-4. If the first character of input_string case-sensitively matches "F", discard the first character, and return false.
+4. If the first character of input_string matches "0", discard the first character, and return false.
 5. No value has matched; fail parsing.